 ♜ Dossier 0: Control Stack

 New entries appear at the top.
-Older entries are kept so the record stays legible.
+Older entries are kept so the record stays legible and the layering stays visible.

 ⚡ TL;DR

-• One connected toolkit: protest controls, surveillance systems, platform duties, and procedural pressure are different faces of the same domestic control stack.
+• One connected toolkit: protest controls, courtroom procedure, secrecy rules, sentencing routes, and selective surveillance are different faces of the same domestic control stack.

-• Normalisation is the story: emergency language, administrative process, and courtroom mechanics turn exceptional powers into routine governance.
+• Layering is the story: emergency language, administrative process, appeal cleanup, courtroom mechanics, and backlog reform turn exceptional powers into routine governance.

 • Watch the hinge language: security, public safety, extremism, serious disruption, safeguarding, efficiency, resilience.